ajongski/webapp-monitor/README.md

 ```
 - Inside the local copy of the repo, create a copy of the **`smtp_email_credentials`** and rename it to **`.env`**
 - Provide the necessary credentials for the SMTP email in the .env file
-- Assuming Docker and Docker is available on your machine, run in the termin the following command:
+- Assuming Docker and Docker is available on your machine, run in the terminal the following command:
 ```
 docker compose up
 ```